-There were no exceptions noted as a result of applying this procedure.

-ii.
-If reimbursed using actual costs, observe the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased.

-There were no exceptions noted as a result of applying this procedure.

-iii.
-Observe each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by written policy (procedure #1vii).

-There were no exceptions noted as a result of applying this procedure.

-iv.
-Observe each reimbursement was reviewed and approved, in writing, by someone other than the person receiving reimbursement.

-There were no exceptions noted as a result of applying this procedure.
+- ii.
+If reimbursed using actual costs, observe the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased. - There were no exceptions noted in the previous year; therefore, this procedure is not applicable. - iii.
+Observe each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by written policy (procedure #1vii). - There were no exceptions noted in the previous year; therefore, this procedure is not applicable. - iv.
+Observe each reimbursement was reviewed and approved, in writing, by someone other than the person receiving reimbursement. - There were no exceptions noted in the previous year; therefore, this procedure is not applicable.